spothero/Partner-SDK-iOS/README.md

 ## Configurable Options

-There are a couple of options you may configure to have the SDK look a bit more at home in its host application.
+There are a couple of options you can configure to have the SDK look a bit more at home in its host application.
 They are:

 - `tintColor: UIColor`: The tint color to use for the background of the nav bar.
 - `textColor: UIColor`: The text color to use on buttons and titles in the navigation bar.